 2018-2020 National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
 “Adolescents with Lupus: The Impact of Patient/Provider Discordance, Depression, Cognition and Language on Quality of Life” (90IFST0003-01-00 Lead PI: Kenney-Riley, K & Co-PIs Rapoza, K. and Berkowitz, S.).

 2017-2022 & 2012-2017 Ronald E. McNair Scholars Program (Department of Education).
-Mercy College’s Ronald E. McNair Postbaccalaureate Achievement Program.
+Mercy University’s Ronald E. McNair Postbaccalaureate Achievement Program.
 An institutional grant Funded by the Department of Education.
 The training program’s aim is to increase the number of students from underrepresented backgrounds in graduate education.

 2014- 2019 Langston University- Rehabilitation Research and Training Center (LU-RRTC) Subcontract grant.
 Research fellow.
 Research examines disability outcomes of persons from traditionally underserved racial and ethnic populations and communities.

 2008-2012 Research Infrastructure for Minority Serving Institutions (RIMI) Award (NIH).
-Mercy College’s RIMI-COR Training Program for Promoting Minority Health institutional grant.
+Mercy University’s RIMI-COR Training Program for Promoting Minority Health institutional grant.
 Grant No. 1P20MD002717 (PI: Sperling, M).
 “A multi-component model exploring how psychological, behavioral, and environmental characteristics influence physical health and psychological wellness”.

 2008 Extramural Associates Research Development Award (EARDA) “The Role of Prenatal Sex Hormone Exposure and Chronic Stress in susceptibility to Adult Illness” (G11 HD035965 PI: Daniel, S.)